Hyper engine: Design and development

 Increasing operational speed is also, theoretically, a simple change to the engine design.
 However, at high operating speeds the valves do not completely close before the cam opens them again, a problem called "valve float".
 Valve float allows gases in the cylinder to escape through the partially open valve, reducing the engine efficiency.
 Increasing valve spring pressure to close the valves faster led to rapid cam wear and increased friction, reducing overall performance by more than any horsepower gained.

 As valves were a key issue in both approaches to improved performance, they had been a major area of research in the 1920s and 30s.
 In the UK, Harry Ricardo had written an influential paper on the sleeve valve system for exactly these reasons, claiming it was the only way forward.
 He had some success in selling this idea, most notably to Bristol Aeroplane Company Engines, where Roy Fedden became "a believer".
 Ricardo's friendly competitor, Frank Halford, designed his own sleeve valve engine with Napier & Son, another prominent British engine maker.

 The USAAC was not so convinced that the sleeve valve was the only solution.
 Ironically it was one of Ricardo's papers on the sleeve valve design that led to the USAAC's hyper engine efforts.
 In one late 1920s paper he claimed that the 1 hp/in³ goal was impossible to achieve with poppet valve type engines.
 The USAAC engineering team at Wright Field decided to test this claim by beating it.
-They proposed an engine of about 1200 cubic inches (20 L), hoping the engine's smaller size would lead to reduced drag and hence improved range.
+They proposed an engine of about 1200 in3 (20 L), hoping the engine's smaller size would lead to reduced drag and hence improved range.